 Richer zip codes generally have more available higher education institutions, but even the richest zip codes have seen declining access.
 This is likely to worsen with further market contraction.

-State funding cuts have produced a de facto privatization of higher ed institutions, with sticker prices as well as cost of attendance increasing as the number of higher education institutions declines.
+State funding cuts have produced a de facto privatization of higher ed institutions, with tuition and fees as well as cost of attendance increasing as the number of higher education institutions declines.

 Access here the write-up and the map, which shows a detailed, interactive picture of changes in access in every ZIP code between 2008 and 2017, according to varying commuting distances from post-secondary institutions, and across all school types—public and private (for- and non-profits).